Frontage Laboratories, Inc. is a leading global Contract Research Organization in the United States.

 PP.1.1.
 Overview of the Company’s Services

-The Company is a leading contract research organization with a focus on pre-clinical support areas.
+The Company is a leading contract research organization specializing in collaborations with pharmaceutical & biotech companies to help them bring drug candidates to market.
 All service offerings are supported by computerized systems which, dependent on their applicability are compliant with the International Conference on Harmonization (ICH), Good Clinical Practices (GCP) E6(R2), and 21 CFR Part 11 Electronic Records and Signatures and are, by design, not intended to process unblinded personal information.

 PP.1.2.
 Alignment with Privacy Regulations and Statutory requirements